-Solution phase ligand exchanges: The solution phase ligand exchange process for InSb CQD was performed under ambient conditions.
-The pristine InSb CQD, with native OA ligands, were dispersed in an anhydrous hexane solvent with a concentration of ~50 mg/mL.
+Solution Phase Ligand Exchanges: The solution phase ligand exchange process for InSb CQD was performed under ambient conditions.
+The pristine InSb CQD, with native OA ligands, was dispersed in an anhydrous hexane solvent with a concentration of \approx 50 mg mL-1.
 A ligand exchange solution was prepared by dissolving a halide source compound in 5 mL of DMF in a molar ratio of 1:5(0.5):5:0.15, where each ratio represents MACI:TBABr(MABr):TBAI:AA, respectively.
-Note that AA ($^{2}10 \mu$ L, 0.15 mmol) was added after dissolving all the halide compounds in DMF to prevent side reactions.
-Then 0.3-0.6 mL of OA-capped InSb CQD in hexane were vigorously mixed with 0.6-1.2 mL of the ligand exchange solution for 2 min using a vortex.
-Once the InSb CQD were transferred to the DMF phase, the transparent organic layer was removed, followed by adding 1 mL of fresh anhydrous hexane to the DMF phase for washing.
+Note that AA (\approx 10 μL, 0.15 mmol) was added after dissolving all the halide compounds in DMF to prevent side reactions.
+Then 0.3-0.6 mL of OA-capped InSb CQD in hexane was vigorously mixed with 0.6-1.2 mL of the ligand exchange solution for 2 min using a vortex.
+Once the InSb CQD was transferred to the DMF phase, the transparent organic layer was removed, followed by adding 1 mL of fresh anhydrous hexane to the DMF phase for washing.

 This process was repeated twice to remove organic residue from the final ink.
-The halide capped InSb CQD in the DMF phase were precipitated by adding anhydrous toluene and hexane.
+The halide capped InSb CQD in the DMF phase was precipitated by adding anhydrous toluene and hexane.
 The pellet was then redispersed in pure DMF and precipitated once more to remove any TBA or MA residual in the DMF phase.
-Finally, the precipitate was dried completely and redispersed in a DMF:ACN (1:3, v/v) solvent mixture with a concentration of ~300 mg/mL to create an InSb CQD ink.
-The ink was centrifuged at 14,000 rpm for 2 min just before the film deposition process.
-We sought to simplify the materials processing protocol by removing one of the halide sources (either TBAX or MAX).
-This change resulted in 1) aggregation of CQDs at the interface of solvent mixture during the two-phase ligand exchange, and 2) less dispersible CQDs following the ligand exchange reaction.
+Finally, the precipitate was dried completely and redispersed in a DMF:ACN (1:3, v/v) solvent mixture with a concentration of \approx 300 mg mL-1 to create an InSb CQD ink.
+The ink was centrifuged at 14 000 rpm for 2 min just before the film deposition process.
+It was sought to simplify the materials processing protocol by removing one of the halide sources (either TBAX or MAX).
+This change resulted in 1) aggregation of CQDs at the interface of solvent mixture during the two-phase ligand exchange and 2) less dispersible CQDs following the ligand exchange reaction.
 Similarly, the addition of InX3 during ligand exchange reaction was found to be detrimental to ink stability of CQDs.
 In contrast, use of the mixture of TBAX and MAX results in a stable ink.
-We believe that both have a role to play: MAX is a primary ammonium and thus more acidic, which has been shown to help with stripping off the original ligand.
+It was believed that both have a role to play: MAX is a primary ammonium and thus more acidic, which is shown to help with stripping off the original ligand.
 TBAX is more bulky, which may help with colloidal stability.

-Device Fabrication: The ITO glass substrate was thoroughly cleaned using sonication with DI water, acetone, and isopropanol, each for 30 min.
-For the ZnO layer, pre-synthesized ZnO nanoparticles at a concentration of 80 mg/mL were spin-coated twice onto the substrate at 5000 rpm for 30 s.
+Device Fabrication: The ITO glass substrate was thoroughly cleaned using sonication with deionized water, acetone, and isopropanol, each for 30 min.
+For the ZnO layer, presynthesized ZnO nanoparticles at a concentration of 80 mg mL-1 were spin-coated twice onto the substrate at 5000 rpm for 30 s.
 The active layer was deposited in the glove box on top of the ZnO layer using 35 μ L of InSb ink, utilizing a two-step spin-coating process consisting of 1000 rpm for 20 s followed by 1500 rpm for 30 s.
 Finally, the device was completed by thermal deposition of a 10 nm MoO3 layer and a 140 nm silver electrode layer onto the active layer.
 All device measurements are done under ambient air at room temperature.